-If the student violated the Prohibition due to him/her being determined to be In Proximity without possession, use or being under the influence, and the student has not already violated the Prohibition due to being In Proximity, the student may avoid the applicable consequence (Probationary Removal or Removal) for the In Proximity violation provided the student and his/her participate parent/guardian (i) administrative conference with the principal, successfully complete and (ii) alcohol/drug program by the date assigned along with any follow up with the campus intervention specialist as determined by the principal.
-A second Violation due to the student being In Proximity will be treated as a first or second offense and subject to the applicable consequence (Probationary Removal or Removal).
+If the student violated the Prohibition due to him/her being determined to be In Proximity without possession, use or being under the influence, and the student has not already violated the Prohibition due to being In Proximity, the student may avoid the applicable consequence (Probationary Removal or Removal) for the In Proximity violation provided the student and his/her parent/guardian (i) participate in an administrative conference with the principal, successfully complete and (ii) the alcohol/drug program by the date assigned along with any follow up with the campus intervention specialist as determined by the principal.
+A second Violation due to the student being In Proximity will be treated as a first or second offense and subject to the consequence (Probationary applicable Removal or Removal).